woording/woording-android/README.md

 - Volley
 	* [Site](http://developer.android.com/training/volley/index.html)

-Some classes are copied and editted from the Android Open Source Project which has a Apache 2.0 License.
+Some classes are copied and edited from the Android Open Source Project which has a Apache 2.0 License.